Doctoral Program in Chemical and Environment Engineering 2022–2023

 Academic Calendar

-The Doctoral School website publishes the calendar of the current course as well as the two previous courses (info).
+The website of the Doctoral School publishes the calendar for the current academic year, as well as for the two previous years.

 Learning Resources